Kirkenstocks/movie_api/README.md

 ## Description
 This API provides users with access to a movie database that contains information about a small selection of movies, as well as their genre and director.
 Users can create an account and keep a list of their favorite movies found in the database.
+**Note: On first use the app may take up to 30 seconds to spin up.
+Please try again if you receieve an error when first signing up/logging in.**

 ## Endpoints